aziz16abdellaoui/vuln-scan/HOW_TO_RUN.md

 ## 🎉 Success!

-The modular vulnerability scanner is now complete and ready to use.
+Vuln-Scan is now complete and ready to use.
 The refactoring has achieved:

 ✅ **Separation of Concerns**: Each tool is its own module
 ✅ **Improved Debugging**: Issues can be isolated to specific modules